-“Out of Home” (OOH) advertising is more widely understood as billboards, transit stops, and street furniture.
-But OOH advertising is also place-based mobile advertising and digital messages that can react to the time of day and weather.
+“Out of Home” (OHH) advertising is widely understood as billboards, transit stops, and street furniture.
+But OHH advertising is also place-based mobile advertising and digital messages that can react to the time of day and weather.
 These emerging avenues were some of the customer education messages that OUTFRONT Media, one of the top three outdoor advertising companies in the country, needed a new website to convey.

 Expanding Outfront’s reach from Agencies to Mom-and-Pops